couchbase/cbgt/IDEAS.md

 cpu's does change, we won't blithely replan.

-146 A related thought is we'd want to keep PIndex assignments across a cbft cluster relatively stable (not try to move or rebuild potentially large, persisted PIndex files at the drop of a hat).
+146 A related thought is we'd want to keep PIndex assignments across a cbgt cluster relatively stable (not try to move or rebuild potentially large, persisted PIndex files at the drop of a hat).

-160 Consider the case where a new cbft node joins and is added to the "wanted" list.
+160 Consider the case where a new cbgt node joins and is added to the "wanted" list.
 Some nodes have seen the news, others haven't yet, so it's an inherently race-full situation where Planners are racing to recompute their plans.